Chimaphila maculata: Description

 It has dark green, variegated leaves 2–7 cm in length, and 6–26 mm in width.
 The variegation of the leaves arises from the distinct white veins contrasted with the dark green of the leaf.

 The stems emerge from creeping rhizomes, growing 10–25 cm tall.
-The nearly round flowers, which appear in late July to early August, are found on top of tall stalks.
+The nearly round flowers, which appear in early summer, are found on top of tall stalks.
 They are white or pinkish and are insect pollinated.
 The flowers mature to small (6–8 mm in diameter) capsules bearing the seeds of the plant, which are dispersed by the wind.

 Ecology

-It can be found in sandy habitats, well-drained upland forests, oak-pine woods, and similar mesic habitats.
-It is very tolerant of acidic soil.
+It can typically be found in sandy habitats, well-drained upland forests, wooded slopes, oak-pine woods, old-growth forests, and similar mesic habitats and woodlands.
+It is very tolerant of acidic soil and shade.
+Like many ericaceae species, the plant is believed to partially rely on delicate mycorrhizal (and possibly ericoid mycorrhizal) connections in order to thrive.

 Medicinal history

 "The Creek Indians called it 'pipsisikweu' – which means 'breaks into small pieces' – after the supposed ability to break down gallstones and kidney stones. ...
 Native Americans used its leaf tea to treat rheumatism and stomach problems, and crushed leaves were applied as a poultice to sores and wounds."